 Once you have chosen the office you will be applying with, be sure to gather all your necessary documents and call ahead to confirm you can apply on-site with a local agent.

 Note that applications for Crisis Assistance, for households that meet the state definition of a crisis, can be submitted year-round.

-If you have questions about the application process or require assistance, contact your nearest Department of Housing and Community Affairs (TDHCA) office.
+If you have questions about the application process or require assistance, contact your nearest Department of Housing and Community Affairs office.
 Find your nearest TDHCA office here.

 When applying for Texas LIHEAP benefits, you will need to provide:

 The state will need the following documents and information to confirm your eligibility for LIHEAP benefits:

 To learn more about the documentation needed during the LIHEAP application process, call (877) 399-8939 or 211.

 You can call the Department of Housing and Community Affairs office where you applied to check your application status directly.

 Click here to find your local office and contact information.